 Small and large compaction queues

-Compactions are prioritized into large and small compactions with some prioritization to keep the system functional even in extreme IO patterns.
+Compactions are prioritized into large and small compactions with some prioritization to keep the system functional even in extreme I/O patterns.

 YugabyteDB allows compactions to be externally triggered on a table using the

-yb-admin utility.
-This can be useful for cases when new data is not coming into the system for a table anymore, users want to reclaim disk space due to overwrites/deletes that have already happened or due to TTL expiry.
+compact_table command in the yb-admin utility.
+This is useful when new data is no longer coming into the system for a table and you might want to reclaim disk space due to overwrites or deletes that have already happened, or due to TTL expiry.

 Server-global memstore limit

-Auto-sizing of block cache/memstore
+Auto-sizing of block cache and memstore

-Striping tablet load uniformly across data disks
+Distributing tablet load uniformly across data disks